 Lisa Henderson serves as Chief Strategist, Casualty Products and InsurTech Consulting for Milliman’s Property & Casualty practice.
 She is responsible for the group’s product marketing strategy, sales growth, and brand development.
 She specializes in strategy as it relates to property & casualty InsurTech solutions and consulting services.
 Ms Henderson has over 20 years of executive management experience with technology companies, with a focus on implementing market-driven strategies and solutions.
 Prior to Milliman, she served as Executive Vice President of Sales and Marketing for DFA Capital Management (acquired by Conning Asset Management) where she created and built product marketing and business development functions, and grew strategic partnerships with global brands.
 Prior to DFA, she served as CEO of Princeton Softech (acquired by IBM), pioneering a new category and market for data archiving and information life cycle management (ILM).
 At Princeton Softech, and in her role as Executive Vice President of Operations for LivePerson, she implemented strategic and operating planning processes based on market research and assessments, in order to achieve business objectives.

-Marilyn Lion, a Partner based in the New York office of Debevoise & Plimpton, is a member of the Corporate Department and the Financial Institutions Group.
+Marilyn Lion, a Partner based in the New York office of Debevoise & Plimpton LLP, is a member of the firm’s Corporate Department and the Financial Institutions Group.
 She focuses on corporate transactions in the insurance industry, including mergers and acquisitions and financing transactions, as well as insurance and reinsurance regulatory matters.
-Ms Lion is also the Chairperson of the New York State Bar Associate Insurance Law Committee.
-Ms Lion is recognized as an Up and Coming lawyer for Insurance: Transactional & Regulatory in New York in Chambers USA (2017), in which clients call her “one of the smartest lawyers I have ever had the pleasure of working with.”
-She is also recognized as a Next Generation Lawyer for insurance in The Legal 500 US (2017), which notes that she has “very deep insurance industry expertise.”
+Ms Lion is also a member of the Board of Governors of the Association of Life Insurance Counsel.
+Ms Lion is recognized as an Up and Coming lawyer for Insurance: Transactional & Regulatory in New York in Chambers USA (2018), in which clients call her “one of the smartest lawyers I have ever had the pleasure of working with.”
+She is also recognized as a Next Generation Lawyer for insurance in The Legal 500 US (2018), which notes that she has “very deep insurance industry expertise.”
 She was named a “2016 Rising Star” in insurance by Law360 and by Super Lawyers.
-Ms Lion received a JD from Harvard Law School in 2005 and a BA summa cum laude in Mathematics from the University of Pennsylvania in 2001.
-Prior to law school, she worked as an actuarial associate at AXA Equitable Life Insurance Company.
+Ms Lion received a JD from Harvard Law School in 2005 and a BA summa cum laude from the University of Pennsylvania in 2001.
+Prior to law school, Ms Lion worked as an actuarial associate at AXA Equitable Life Insurance Company.
 Ms Lion is a member of the Bars of New York and New Jersey.
-She is a member of the Association of the Bar of the City of New York and the New York State Bar Association.

 Matthew McCorry serves as the KPMG US Insurance Advisory leader responsible for developing and executing client strategies aimed to improve core operations, customer satisfaction, and back-office support functions.
 He also leads KPMG’s Risk Analytics practice, which provides solutions across key client challenges through leveraging data and analytics.
 His team has deep knowledge and experience helping clients migrate through significant front and back office operating model changes necessary to meet business performance and regulatory demands.